Get a DOT Number

 DOT numbers are assigned by the Department of Transportation (DOT).

-They provide a unique identification number for vehicles that transport certain commodities, including hazardous materials.
+They provide a unique identification number for vehicles transporting certain commodities, including hazardous materials.

-The DOT number serves as proof of compliance with all relevant regulations and laws governing safe transportation practices.
+The DOT number proves compliance with all relevant regulations and laws governing safe transportation practices.

 It is also used to track the vehicle in case of an emergency or accident.